 According to officials at Ty Sign Primary School, Philip Meredith restrained one of his pupils for five minutes by covering him with a bean bag the size of a double bed and sitting on top of it.

-“I didn’t see how he got from there to under the bean bag,” Sheldon continued.
+“I didn’t see how he got from there to under the huge bean bag,” Sheldon continued.
 “I could see his feet kicking, and he was shouting, ‘Get off, get off.’
-I would estimate he was under the bean bag for four to five minutes.”
+I would estimate he was under the huge bean bag for four to five minutes.”

 “I’ve never had to deal with anything like this in my life, and I never want to deal with it again,” said Sheldon.
 “It’s made me feel ill.”